July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 These funding sources include:

-• Banks
+Banks

-• Angel investors
+Angel investors

 This fundraising approach is like a funnel, with the entrepreneur and their pitch at the wide end and the audience of investors at the closed end.
 Fail to point that funnel at the right investor or firm at the right time, and that's time and money lost.

 Crowdfunding platforms, on the other hand, turns that funnel on-end.
-By giving the entrepreneur a single platform to build, showcase, and share pitch resources, this approach dramatically streamlines the traditional model.
+By giving the entrepreneur a single platform to build, showcase, and share pitch resources, this approach dramatically streamlines the traditional business model.

 Traditionally, entrepreneurs spend months sifting through their personal networks, vetting potential investors, and spending their own time and money to get in front of them.

-With crowdfunding, it’s much easier for entrepreneurs to get their opportunity in front of more interested parties and give them more ways to help grow the business, from investing thousands in exchange for convertible debt or equity to contributing $20 in exchange for a first-run product or other rewards.
+With crowdfunding, it's much easier for entrepreneurs to raise money, get their opportunity in front of more interested parties and give them more ways to help grow the business, from investing thousands in exchange for convertible debt or equity to contributing $20 in exchange for a first-run product or other rewards.

 So, what are the options if you can't raise any more funding?

-A small business startup loan is any type of loan that helps businesses with little to no business history.
-It’s one of many financing options for founders who are looking to either get started or improve their young companies.
+A small business startup loan is any type of loan that helps businesses with little to no traditional business loan history.
+It's one of many financing options for founders who are looking to either get started or improve their young companies.

 An SBA small business loan is a loan that is backed by the Small Business Administration (SBA).

-Founded in 1953, the SBA is a federal government program that provides support to small business owners in the form of mentorship, workshops, counseling, and small business loans.
+Founded in 1953, the SBA is a federal government program that provides support to small business owners in the form of mentorship, workshops, counseling, and small business loans

 While the loans are backed by the SBA, they don't come directly from the SBA.
 You'll have to find a local lender who provides SBA loans in order to access the funding.